What is Voice of Customer (VoC)?

 | Channels | One channel | All channels unified |

-How VoC connects to customer experience improvement
+How does VoC connect to customer experience improvement?

 VoC data is most valuable when it is directly linked to operational decisions.
 A spike in negative reviews about checkout wait times is only useful if it reaches the operations team quickly enough to act.
 A pattern of complaints about a product feature only drives change if it is quantified and prioritized against other issues.